aarongodin/jsonschema/README.md

 ## Overview

-This library reads JSON files from your file system **at compile time** and generates Crystal code to convert a JSON Schema document to a `JSONSchema::Validator` object.
+* Read JSON files from your file system **at compile time** and generate Crystal code to convert a JSON Schema document to a `JSONSchema::Validator` object.
+* Create `JSONSchema::Validator` instances during runtime by providing JSON input to `JSONSchema.from_json()`
+* Build `JSONSchema::Validator` objects using a fluent API directly in your application code.

 ## Usage